Slack setup

 - Direct messages and @mentions in channels

-- Slack AI assistant thread with streaming status updates
+- Slack AI assistant status line and custom thread titles

-- File attachments for agent output (e.g. JSON results)
+- File attachments for raw agent output (JSON, etc.)

-- Engine runs Think→Act→Observe using the project agent catalog.
+- The shared turn pipeline runs Think→Act→Observe using the project agent catalog.

-- Tasks dispatch to pulse-service; results stream back to Slack.
+- Tasks dispatch to pulse-service; results and files appear in the Slack thread.

 | Action | Where |